If you’re in search of a gift for a food lover, here are more than 30 of the best foodie gift ideas to inspire you!

 And gin shows no sign of losing its popularity.
 If you’re buying a gift for a friend who enjoys a gin and tonic, then you are certainly not going to be short of options.
 The range of flavours on the market just keeps on growing!

 And there’s something very festive about a bottle of fizz.
-So why not treat your friend to a celebratory bottle of bubbles this Christmas?
+So why not treat your friend to some celebratory bubbles this Christmas?

-Port is another drink which is associated with Christmas celebrations.
-This Port tasting set from John Lewis is an ideal Christmas present at a budget-friendly price.
+This Port tasting set from John Lewis makes a very special gift at a budget-friendly price.

 It contains three 50ml miniatures of vintage port, including Graham’s 2012 Late Bottled Vintage Port, Graham’s Reserve Port and Graham’s Aged 10 Years Tawny Port.